Moving forward together

 Due to the transfer, the following statements and reporting changes will apply:

 For the month in which your current E*TRADE accounts are transferred to your new accounts, you’ll receive two account statements: one from E*TRADE displaying a zero balance along with any account activity details that took place prior to the transfer, as well as the movement of all securities, funds, and balances to Morgan Stanley; and another from Morgan Stanley detailing any account activity that took place after the transfer, as well as the receipt of all securities and funds from your E*TRADE account(s).
-Note that the period displayed throughout the statement indicating “This Year” is specifically the period from conversion to the end date shown.
 After the transfer, you’ll continue to receive your account statements no less frequently than quarterly as long as you have a security position, account balance, or account activity.
+Note that the period displayed on your Morgan Stanley statement indicating “This Year” is specifically the period from the transfer to the end date shown.

 If there’s residual activity (e.g., income payments) in your original E*TRADE account after the transfer, you may receive a subsequent statement from E*TRADE as these assets are received and then transferred to Morgan Stanley.